lbzepoqo/squadjs-squad-creation-blocker/README.md

 ## Description

 The SquadCreationBlocker plugin is designed for SquadJS to manage and control squad creation in Squad servers.
 It prevents squads from being created within a specified time after a new game starts and at the end of a round.
-It offers two modes of operation: broadcasting countdown messages or sending individual warnings to players attempting to create squads.
+It offers two modes of operation: broadcasting countdown messages or sending individual warnings to players attempting to create squads during restricted periods.

 ## Features